focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ BUG: cursor is being drawn on the other pane sometimes
 + Ctrl + Mouse Wheel to increase/decrease editor font size by 1 pt
 + (Ctrl (VSCode) or Alt (N++) or Alt+Shift (macOS)) + Mouse Click to add an additional cursor wherever the mouse is.
 + Ctrl + Shift + , to duplicate current editor on the other pane